-The organisation has developed a revised fundraising strategy this financial year to reflect the current fundraising situation.
-We sought to maximise our strengths, including deep government partnerships, our strong team, our ambitious scaling objectives and our rigorous monitoring and evaluation, and address or minimise our biggest weaknesses, including our often complex messaging, over-reliance on single sources of funding and our complicated legal structure (in India).
+The organisation has further revised fundraising strategy this financial year to reflect the current fundraising situation and in context of geographical needs.
+We sought to maximise our strengths, including deep government partnerships, our strong team, our ambitious scaling objectives and our rigorous monitoring and evaluation, and address or minimise our biggest weaknesses, including our often complex messaging, over-reliance on single sources of funding and our complicated legal structure specifically in India.